mccdo/osgbullet/README.md

 The project contains several test programs to ensure correct functionality.

 ## Support
 Skew Matrix Software provides full ``osgBullet`` development and consulting services.
-For support requests beyond issuing issues through Google Code, please contact Skew Matrix Software LLC.
+For support requests beyond issuing issues through GitHub, please contact Skew Matrix Software LLC.

 ## Contribute
 All contributions are welcome and will be considered for inclusion in the project.
 Please contribute any enhancements or bug fixes by opening an issue and use the Contribution from user issue template.
 Create and attach a compressed patch file containing your changes.